Love That Boy: Production

 Love That Boy was filmed in Halifax, Nova Scotia.
 One critic speculated the budget was low, but that that was used as an advantage, saying a "slightly cheesy look and sound of everything in Phoebe's life... justifies good old Canuck cheapness as a point of comedy."

 Director Andrea Dorfman told the press that in her work, she tried to adapt reality with character-based style, and would "look at things from a different perspective."
 Dorfman co-wrote the screenplay, placing the character Phoebe in university because Dorfman saw herself as overconfident of her knowledge when she went to college.
 The point would then be to demonstrate that studying is not complete knowledge.
 Dorfman also claims that the low budget was because larger companies would want to change the story so that Frazer and Phoebe become lovers, while the actual points of the film were reaching maturity and friendship.

 Casting

 Dorfman had previously made a film entitled Parsley Days.
 That film had impressed Litz, and Litz felt that anything else by Dorfman would be good.
 Thus, when Litz was informed by her agent that she could audition by videotape for a film by Dorfman, Litz opted instead to fly from Los Angeles, California, to audition in person.
 Dorfman also found Dixon to be "an old soul."

 Release

 The film was first run at the Atlantic Film Festival on September 19, 2003.
 The film was re-released on November 7 of that year.
 On January 24, 2004, it played in Oxford Cinema in Halifax, which the press claimed marked the first time the film would be screened where it had been shot.

+The film was screened at the inaugural edition of the Nova Scotia Retro Film Festo in January 2025.